chetak123/mnist_nuralnetwork/README.md

-# mnist_nuralnetwork
+# mnist_neuralnetwork
-a nural network program to for understanding mnist hand written numbers this is a program in development , here i have made a simple nural network with 3 layers to understand handwritten number images from mnist dataset
+A neural network program for understanding mnist hand written numbers.
+This is a program in development , here i have made a simple nural network with 3 layers to understand handwritten number images from mnist dataset

 https://user-images.githubusercontent.com/53306550/118759194-2d4fbf80-b88e-11eb-8d88-6a017db928c7.mp4